dylanmei/kafka-snitch/README.md

     	A broker-id to include when observing offsets; other brokers will be ignored -observe.partitions
-    	Whether to observe the lag on each individual partition -run.once
+    	Whether to observe the lag on each individual partition -prometheus.web-addr string
+    	The hostname:port to bind for the Prometheus web interface -prometheus.web-path string
+    	The path to expose Prometheus metrics (default "/metrics") -run.once
     	Whether to run-and-exit, or run continously -run.snooze duration